 But there is more than atmosphere to this appealing restaurant.
-Head Chef Stephen Lenahan, who has been in charge of the kitchens for well over a decade, is committed to local suppliers and produce - meats, game in season, seafood, organic vegetables from nearby Enniscoe House; admirably seasonal menus include a predictably amusing quotation from Brillat-Savarin (on how to spot a potentially congenial dining companion by their appearance), but they begin in the best possible place, with warmly worded thanks to 'Respected Suppliers' and details of the produce they grow in their own polytunnel.
+Head Chef Stephen Lenahan, who has been in charge of the kitchens for well over a decade, is committed to local suppliers and produce - meats, game in season, seafood, organic vegetables from nearby Enniscoe House; admirably seasonal menus include a predictably amusing quotation from Brillat-Savarin (on how to spot a potentially congenial dining companion by their appearance), but they begin in the best possible place, with warmly worded thanks to 'Respected Suppliers'.

 Depending on the time of year, starters may typically include Mayo lamb tartlet, roasted quail,or a basket of local shellfish; and, as the area is renowned world-wide for its salmon, don't miss this treat - Stephen takes pride in hot-smoking them and making gravlax in-house.
 Main courses may well include loin of roast suckling pig, local seatrout from the Moy and the chef's signature dish, "The Drunken Bullock".
 Consisting of a large fillet of prime local Angus beef flambéed at the table - on a 15th century Spanish Armada conquistador sword, no less - in a generous measure of Jameson whiskey, this is quite a show-stopper in these theatrical surroundings.